-Sometimes you don’t need a lot of bling.
+Those of us who crave vanilla ice cream know that sometimes you don’t need a lot of bling.
 Sometimes it’s nice to just let your spoon sink into something that tastes pure as the driven snow.
 Okay, vanilla-enhanced snow.
 Indulgently rich, creamy, sigh-inducing, vanilla-enhanced snow.
 This vanilla bean ice cream recipe is for those times.
 Of course, if you wish to stir in whatever at the end–some crushed black raspberries still warm from the garden, a package of chopped peanut butter cups, a swirl of fig preserves, a handful of chopped nougat–we’re not going to stop you.
-Not even going to try.
+Not even going to try.–David Leite

 - 1 vanilla bean